PDM4AR/exercises/docs/03-informedgraphsearch.md

 Bi-UCS is **not guaranteed to examine fewer edges than UCS on every query**.
 Its benefit depends on the graph, the query, and how the two search frontiers develop.
-Even a correct and efficient Bi-UCS implementation may therefore have a search-efficiency ratio greater than `1.0` for an individual query.
+Even a correct and efficient Bi-UCS implementation may have a search-efficiency ratio greater than `1.0` for an individual query.
-The reported ratio is intended to show the observed benefit across the test cases, not to impose a per-query guarantee.
 For more information about Bidirectional UCS (sometimes referred to as Bi-directional Dijkstra): ([MIT 6.006 notes](https://ocw.mit.edu/courses/6-006-introduction-to-algorithms-spring-2008/resources/lec18/)), ([Princeton shortest-path notes](https://www.cs.princeton.edu/courses/archive/spr06/cos423/Handouts/EPP%20shortest%20path%20algorithms.pdf)).
 This material is only for reference and the conventions above might slightly differ.

 ### A*
 Unlike UCS, A* is an informed algorithm thus requires implementing a heuristic function.
 While worst time complexity is the same for UCS and A*, the use of an admissible heuristic often leads to a lower number of explored nodes to find the shortest path.
 If no path is found, your algorithms should return an empty list.